Frankfurt Quasar Monitoring

 Most of these elusive objects are faint stellar objects in a foreground star field of our own galactic home.
 To identify the extragalactic stellar object in question, observers are provided with finding charts.
 Most quasi stellar objects are optically variable to a certain extent, so comparison stars are also presented to determine the actual optical brightness.
 Brightness estimations can be done by visual observations or by

 photometric reduction of digital images.
-In addition, the user of this website may also like to know some more detailed information about the desired quasi stellar object.
+In addition, the users of this website may also like to know some more detailed information about the desired quasi stellar object.

 On top of each object page a